 - Other Heart Problems – Heavy, prolonged or excessive drinking can lead to malnutrition, cancer, psychological problems, miscarriages, possible birth defects, and infertility in women, as well as impotency and sterility in men.

 D. University Resources and Programs

 Monmouth University has developed a multifaceted response to meet the needs of students who may be at risk for alcohol and other drug problems.
-Substance awareness programs are coordinated through the Office of Substance Awareness, in collaboration with the Office of Counseling and Psychological Services, Health Services, Judicial Affairs, Athletics, Residential Life, and Student Activities.
+Substance awareness programs are coordinated through the Office of Substance Awareness, in collaboration with the Office of Counseling and Prevention Services, Health Services, Judicial Affairs, Athletics, Residential Life, and Student Activities.